Unified framework for continuity of sandwiched R\'enyi divergences: Main results

 As covered in the introduction, more results exist for the limiting case $\alpha\rightarrow1$.
 Here, the sandwiched R{\'e}nyi conditional entropy converges to the usual quantum conditional entropy, the sandwiched R{\'e}nyi mutual information to the usual quantum mutual information and the divergence itself to the relative entropy.
 Similarly, for the limit $\alpha\rightarrow\infty$, the quantities converge respectively to the min-conditional entropy, the max-mutual information and the max-divergences.
 Moving forward, we will focus on exploring the limits to compare our methods with each other but also with already established continuity bounds. \begin{corollary*} Let $\rho, \sigma, \tau, \varepsilon, \widetilde m_\tau$, and $m$ be defined as in the beginning of \Cref{thm:main-continuity-bounds}.
-Then, the obtained continuity bounds converge for $\alpha\rightarrow1$ or $\alpha\rightarrow\infty$ in the following way: \end{corollary*} \begin{flushleft} ~\\[2ex] \end{flushleft} The corollary shows that the axiomatic and mixed approach for the sandwiched Rényi conditional entropy converge for $\alpha\rightarrow1$ to the established bound by Winter \cite{Winter-AlickiFannes-2016} and thereby recover the best-known results.
+Then, the obtained continuity bounds converge for $\alpha\rightarrow1$ or $\alpha\rightarrow\infty$ in the following way: \end{corollary*}

+The corollary shows that the almost additive and mixed approach for the sandwiched Rényi conditional entropy converge for $\alpha\rightarrow1$ to the established bound by Winter \cite{Winter-AlickiFannes-2016} and thereby recover the best-known results.
 For the other quantities, we achieve similar bounds.
-Moreover, it is noteworthy that both the operator space and mixed method converge to a similar limit, which is markedly superior to that of the axiomatic method, as the latter does not vanish for $\varepsilon\rightarrow0$.
-Furthermore, the axiomatic and mixed approach applied to the first entry of the divergence reduce for $\alpha\rightarrow 1$ to the bound proven in \cite{Bluhm2022ContinuityBounds}.
+Moreover, it is noteworthy that both the operator space and mixed method converge to a similar limit, which is markedly superior to that of the almost additive method, as the latter does not vanish for $\varepsilon\rightarrow0$.
+Furthermore, the almost additive and mixed approach applied to the first entry of the divergence reduce for $\alpha\rightarrow 1$ to the bound proven in \cite{Bluhm2022ContinuityBounds}.

 Thus, our three new approaches have allowed us to prove good continuity bounds for many quantities of interest related to sandwiched R{\'e}nyi divergences.
-Additionally, the ALAFF method has allowed as to derive slightly worse, albeit more general, continuity bounds with applications in the context of approximate quantum Markov chains.
+Additionally, the ALAFF method allows us to derive slightly worse, albeit more general, continuity bounds with applications in the context of approximate quantum Markov chains.